rogchap/v8go/README.md

 Leak checking is automatically done in CI, but it can be useful to do locally to debug leaks.

-The leakcheck build tag must be used to opt-n to leak checking.
-For instance, on Linux, the tests can be used as follows
+Leak checking is done using the [Leak Sanitizer](https://clang.llvm.org/docs/LeakSanitizer.html) which is a part of LLVM.
+As such, compiling with clang as the C/C++ compiler seems to produce more complete backtraces (unfortunately still only of the system stack at the time of writing).

+For instance, on a Debian-based Linux system, you can use `sudo apt-get install clang-12` to install a recent version of clang.
+Then CC and CXX environment variables are needed to use that compiler.
+With that compiler, the tests can be run as follows

 ```
-go test --tags leakcheck
+CC=clang-12 CXX=clang++-12 go test -c --tags leakcheck && ./v8go.test
 ```

+The separate compile and link commands are currently needed to get line numbers in the backtrace.

 On macOS, leak checking isn't available with the version of clang that comes with Xcode, so a separate compiler installation is needed.
-For example, with homebrew, `brew install llvm` will install a version of clang with support for this, which then must be used by go using the CC and CXX environment variables.
+For example, with homebrew, `brew install llvm` will install a version of clang with support for this.
 The ASAN_OPTIONS environment variable will also be needed to run the code with leak checking enabled, since it isn't enabled by default on macOS.
 E.g. with the homebrew installation of llvm, the tests can be run with

 ```
-ASAN_OPTIONS=detect_leaks=1 CXX=/usr/local/opt/llvm/bin/clang++ CC=/usr/local/opt/llvm/bin/clang go test --tags leakcheck
+CXX=/usr/local/opt/llvm/bin/clang++ CC=/usr/local/opt/llvm/bin/clang go test -c --tags leakcheck -ldflags=-compressdwarf=false
+ASAN_OPTIONS=detect_leaks=1 ./v8go.test
 ```

+The `-ldflags=-compressdwarf=false` is currently (with clang 13) needed to get line numbers in the backtrace.

 ### Formatting